oslabs-beta/solid-rewind/rewind-devtool/README.md

 # Solid Rewind

 A time-travel debugger for SolidJS.

 Use this with our chrome extension: [Solid Rewind Extension](https://chrome.google.com/webstore/detail/solid-rewind/ejdinegdopmimnkbonknknhfmmcgcdoh)

-ATTENTION: This extension is IN DEVELOPMENT.
+ATTENTION: This extension is still in development.
-Please expect a full release by Jan 15th.

 Features that will be within scope by Jan 15 release:
 * Support for state in stores.